Hi, I’m Patricia!

 Current Camera: Sony a6000 with the kit standard 18-55 and 55-210 kit lenses.
 I like how small this camera is for travel and I pull it out for all of the low-light and action shots.
 Part of the deciding factor for this camera was how quiet the shutter is (I feel that loud shutters have a way of ruining a moment and make candid photography difficult) and because the shutter can be controlled from a phone.
 However, when I want to blend in and for quick shots I generally fall back on my phone.

-Current Phone: Google Pixel 1 I love photo quality and ease of taking pictures with this phone.
-Double click the side button and the camera opens instantly (occasionally freezes, but usually works) and you can start taking pictures with one hand.
+Current Phone: Google Pixel 3a I love photo quality and ease of taking pictures with this phone.
+Double click the side button and the camera opens instantly and you can start taking pictures with one hand.
 It also gets updates as soon as they are released and is easy to swap phone networks when traveling.
 This phone is only water resistant so I make sure to always have somewhere dry to stow it or a waterproof phone pouch.

-Drone: Parrot PF728000 ANAFI Drone This is a new addition and we can’t wait to try it out and share some footage from our next trip.
+Drone: Parrot ANAFI Drone This is a relatively new addition that has been fun so far, but requires some flying skills as it does not have any object avoidance.
 We picked this one because of its size (nice and packable), decent quality, USB charging capable, and for being relatively quiet.

 Battery Pack: There are hundreds that are probably just as good.
 This one has enough juice to fully charge our phones a couple times each.
-It charges electronics via USB, so we can charge just about everything that is critical.
-It has a built-in flashlight that we have never used and a battery life indicator that is nice, but not that intuitive.
+It charges electronics via USB, so you can charge just about everything that is critical.
+It has a built-in flashlight and a battery life indicator that is nice, but not that intuitive.

 All of the products that I link to on this site are ones that I have used; however, product quality can change over time.